 I’ve had lots of love for the Sewaholic Granville, but I am also a huge fan of the Deer and Doe Melilot Shirt.
-I’ve already made two successful short-sleeved versions (sorry, it’s too cold right now to photograph and blog about my second SS one!), so it was time to try out the long-sleeved version.
+I’ve already made two successful short-sleeved versions, so it was time to try out the long-sleeved version.
 This time with a Mandarin collar!

 I made a straight size 42, which fits perfectly with my measurements.
 Yay for a French pattern company and having a mostly-French body!

 The fabric was free since my good friend Dana was de-stashing earlier this year and was kind enough to let her Sit and Sew circle get at the fabric before she put it up for sale in her garage sale.
 I was drawn to the silver pinstripes and knew instantly I wanted to make a work shirt.
 I think it’s a cotton/polyester/possibly spandex mix since it has some spring to it when stretched.

 I wanted to try out the L/S version of the Melilot since I have a good amount of L/S Granvilles and I wanted to spice up my wardrobe a little.